anupli/running-ng/docs/src/commands/minheap.md

 ## Keys
 `maxheap`: the upper bound of the search.

-`retries` (preview ⚠️): the maximum number of retries before a heap size is deemed too small.
-Note that this is only meant to be a workaround of occasional crashes, rather than OOMs.
+`attempts` (preview ⚠️): for a particular heap size, if an invocation passes or fails with OOM, the binary search will continue with the next appropriate heap size.
-If an invocation fails with OOM, the respective heap size will be considered as too small immediately.
+If an invocation crashes and if the total number of invocations has not exceeded `ATTEMPTS`, the same heap size will be repeated.
-If all RETRIES retries crash, `minheap` will report `inf`.
+If all `ATTEMPTS` invocations crash, the binary search for this config will stop, and `minheap` will report `inf`.